NVIDIA/NeMo-Aligner/docs/user-guide/CAI.rst

 The trained RM checkpoint will be saved to output dir given by ``exp_manager.explicit_log_dir``.

-Step 6: Finetune Mistral-7B-SL-CAI with PPO and the RM to train a Mistral-7B-RL-CAI model
+Step 6: Fine-tune Mistral-7B-SL-CAI with PPO and the RM to train a Mistral-7B-RL-CAI model
 ##############################################################################################
 Run the following command in the background to launch a RM and PPO critic training server: